New era of radar innovation

 The impact of innovation

 Skyler is changing the way we think about radar surveillance and systems by designing radars as a network to solve some of today’s challenges.
 A network of Skyler units provide innovative data for low-altitude flights of smaller aircraft and drones, while simultaneously supporting higher altitude air traffic and weather.
-The technology features a 3-D scanning, dual-polarization radar pencil beam that provides localized high-resolution weather data, enables small drone detection and tracking, supports border security and surveillance, assists in wildfire detection, and delivers elevation and geographic gap-fills.
+The technology features a 3-D scanning, dual-polarization radar pencil beam that provides localized high-resolution weather data, enables small drone detection and tracking, assists in wildfire detection, and delivers elevation and geographic gap-fills.
 In short, data that is nonexistent with current sensors is brought to life by Skyler.

 Building a network of software-defined, phased-array radars creates adaptability on the same hardware platform.
 Skyler is intended to be more than a radar; it is a surveillance platform with “apps” that support multiple missions.
 This is possible through the use of AESA technology, which allows Skyler to instantly steer its beam, giving applications the capability to track a storm in real-time without waiting for the radar to spin around again or optimally surveil important targets.
 A Skyler network will increase accuracy and precision to inform end-users with the data they need to implement in the shared, manned and unmanned airspace.
 Ultimately, Raytheon’s Skyler improves coverage, reception, quality and timeliness.